 Our Ceramics classes with Byrdcliffe Ceramics Director Rich Conti and other guest instructors are offered at the Ceramics studio with morning, afternoon, and evening class options.

 Classes fill up quickly.
-If you do not find the PayPal button for the class you are interested in, it is full.
-Call 845.679.2079 to be added to a waitlist.
+If you are not able to sign up for the class you are interested in because it is full, please call 845.679.2079 to be added to a waitlist.

 Open Studio Policy